martinssilva/martinssilva/README.md

 🎓 Education

-I'm excited to be graduating soon!
+I graduated last year!
 It's been a challenging yet rewarding journey.

 🌱 What I'm currently doing

-I'm currently an intern, learning and helping to build hybrid mobile apps with React Native.
-It's an exciting journey to broaden my skills and contribute to real-world projects!
+I'm currently working on hybrid mobile apps with React Native.
+It's being exciting to be able to use web skills on mobile apps!

 📫 Connect with me: